 If you'd like some Snippets of information about the name, try this link.

 Andrew Glanvill, in 1853 wrote Jottings during a Holiday Ramble in Cornwall describing his holiday to his children.

 Here is my page on Glanvilles - Ancient to Modern.
-A word of warning,

 In 1882, William Urmston Searle Glanville-Richards published the book Records of the Anglo-Norman House of Glanville A.D.
 1050 to 1880, copies of which still exist.
 I have transcribed the contents.

 "The name" is not a good definition, as I have found at least the following spellings that I am confident